Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 With the force of certainty and their unconsciously regal presence, whatever the Solar speaks claims ownership of is instinctively believed.

-On a successful Deception Roll above the target’s Guile, the target will believe that a claimed object, structure, or even specific idea belongs to the Solar for the remainder of the scene.
+With a successful Deception Roll above the target’s Guile, the target will believe that a claimed object, structure, or even specific idea belongs to the Solar for the remainder of the scene.
 This belief may remain unless directly challenged.

 If they have knowledge or direct evidence to the contrary, they instead gain a temporary Intimacy of doubt towards their own known evidence, but remain convinced of its true ownership.

+### Preying on Uncertainty Approach

+**Cost:** 3m
+**Type:** Supplemental
+**Mins:** Deception 2

+Through statements that deny questioning, the Solar denies the known reality of a target, and places the stated one in instead.
+An unexpected guard rotation was scheduled, an extra invitation was sent out, or the passing glimpse of a blank paperwork certainly contained the correct seals.

+Mundane mortals will not question this uncertainty, requiring no roll to succeed.
+Against other creatures, the Solar gains (Essence) dice on their Deception roll.

 Integrity
 ---------

 Leadership